Safavid Iran

-The Guarded Domains of Iran, (Note: ممالک محروسهٔ ایران, Mamâlek-e Mahruse-ye Irân) commonly called Safavid Iran, Safavid Persia (Note: /ˈsæfəvɪd, ˈsɑː-/) or the Safavid Empire, (Note: شاهنشاهی صفوی, Šāhanšāhi-ye Safavi) was one of the largest and longest-lasting Iranian empires.
-It was ruled from 1501 to 1736 by the Safavid dynasty.
+The Guarded Domains of Iran, (Note: ممالک محروسه ایران, Mamâlek-e Mahruse-ye Irân) commonly called Safavid (Note: /ˈsæfəvɪd, ˈsɑː-/) Iran, Safavid Persia or the Safavid Empire, (Note: شاهنشاهی صفوی, Šāhanšāhi-ye Safavi) was one of the largest and longest-lasting Iranian empires.
+It was ruled by the Safavid dynasty from 1501 to 1736, albeit others place the end on the year 1722, when Isfahan fell to the Afghans.
 It is often considered the beginning of modern Iranian history, as well as one of the gunpowder empires.

-The Safavid Shāh Ismā'īl I established the Twelver denomination of Shīʿa Islam as the official religion of the empire, marking one of the most important turning points in the history of Islam.
+Shah Ismail I established Twelver Shi'ism as the official religion of the empire, marking one of the most important turning points in the history of Islam.

-A dynasty rooted in the Sufi Safavid order founded by sheikhs of native Iranian (possibly Kurdish) origin, it was not only Persian-speaking, but also Turkic-speaking and Turkified.
+A dynasty rooted in the Safavid order, a dervish order of Sufism, founded by sheikhs of native Iranian (possibly Kurdish) origin, it was not only Persian-speaking, but also Turkic-speaking and Turkified.
 From their base in Ardabil, the Safavids established control over parts of Greater Iran and reasserted the Iranian identity of the region, thus becoming the first native dynasty since the Buyids to establish a national state officially known as Iran.

-The main group that contributed to bringing the Safavids to power, were the Qizilbash, a Turkic word meaning 'red-head', Turkoman tribes.
-On the other hand, ethnic Iranians played roles in bureaucracy and cultural affairs.
+The main group that contributed to bringing the Safavids to power, due to making up the bulk of the Safavid army, were the Qizilbash (lit. 'red-heads'), who consisted of Turkoman tribes.
+Meanwhile, ethnic Iranians, including the Shahs, held the positions in bureaucracy and cultural affairs, leading the empire politically as the administrative and religious elite.
+In the 17th century, Armenian, Georgian, and Circassian gholams (slave-soldiers) emerged as the "Third Force" and became the primary military authority until the fall of the Safavids.

 The Safavids ruled from 1501 to 1722 (experiencing a brief restoration from 1729 to 1736 and 1750 to 1773) and, at their height, they controlled all of what is now Iran, Azerbaijan, Armenia, eastern Georgia, parts of the North Caucasus including Russia, and Iraq, as well as parts of Turkey, Syria, Pakistan, Afghanistan, Turkmenistan, and Uzbekistan.

 Despite their demise in 1736, the legacy that they left behind was the revival of Iran as an economic stronghold between East and West, the establishment of an efficient state and bureaucracy based upon "checks and balances", their architectural innovations, and patronage for fine arts.
-The Safavids have also left their mark down to the present era by establishing Twelver Shīʿīsm as the state religion of Iran, as well as spreading Shīʿa Islam in major parts of the Middle East, Central Asia, Caucasus, Anatolia, the Persian Gulf, and Mesopotamia.
+The Safavids have also left their mark down to the present era by establishing Twelver Shi'ism as the state religion of Iran, as well as spreading Shia Islam in major parts of Central Asia, Caucasus, Anatolia, the Persian Gulf, and Mesopotamia.

 The Safavid dynasty is considered a turning point in the history of Iran after the Muslim conquest of Persia, as after centuries of rule by non-Iranian kings, the country became an independent power in the Islamic world.